-Working at a startup generally requires taking a salary cut.
+Working at a startup usually requires taking a salary cut.
 The deal is sweetened with equity — an ownership stake that can mint millions.

-The most common equity vehicle is the stock option.
+The most common equity vehicle, especially at early-stage startups, is the stock option.
 It’s the option to buy a certain # of shares at a set price, aka the strike price.
 That’s right.
 You don’t own shares of the company, you own the right to buy them.

 There are two more catches: